NobleNetworkCharterSchools/beyond-uptake-Noble/workbooks/wb3_initial_analysis.md

+## The model I've constructed uses these individual slices to build a model with the following rules
+1. If the student is at one of the high frequency colleges, use the 2013-2015 trained model for that college -- Key features of this model are GPA, and dummy variables for IsMale, IsBlack, IsLatino (grad rate is not used because it's a constant for all of these samples at each college
+2. If not at one of those colleges, use the 2013-2015 trained model for the Barron's selectivity class of college they attend -- Key features of this model are GPA, institutional grad rate, and dummy variables for IsMale, IsBlack, IsLatino

 ## Questions?
 I've left off a final set of analyses on only the 2015 data where I tried to estimate the impact of the various survey questions
+Briefly, my method for including that data:
+- Use a range of different constructs to try to improve the results compared to the base case of GPA, Grad Rate, and demographics
+- Test/train based on a random split of the 2015 class
+- Based on these results, AcademicIdentity by itself was the best match (per score)
+- I then modified my main model by adding an AcademicIdentity term to the logistic regression function that was normalized to have the same impact: no variation if a student has the mean score, but effect of the same relative strength for variation from there

+## Suggestions I've received for how to improve this model:
+- Ridge Regression
+- L1 Regularization
+- Gradientboost
+- Random Forest (I think for these latter two, I've created a sort of supervised version of the same by amalgamating multiple slices)

 ```python